 - An organisation’s mission: by this, we mean any specific groups or communities that are included in your constitution.

-We will be carrying out a full analysis of our funding at the end of 2021, which will help us understand how equitable our funding is and where we need to make improvements.
+We will also carry out a full analysis of our funding at the end of 2021 to help us understand how equitable our funding is and where we need to make improvements.
+We'll publish the results in early 2022.

 The DEI Data Standard